 This version of medieval "artillery" fired by a counterweight was the most powerful machine of its time and remained in use up to the 16th century.
 Despite its low rate of fire - only one or two per hour - it was regarded with such fear that its mere arrival on a siege site was often enough for the defenders to surrender.
-The stone balls displayed here are replicas.
-Sometimes with iron bands wrapped round them, the original missiles could weigh more than 100 kilos.
+Sometimes the stone balls were hooped with iron bands.
+The original projectiles could weigh more than 200 kilos.